 Our very first impression, the beaches, is still what defines Santa Monica.
 Here's an aerial view:

-Santa Monica is well-known for its festivals, street fairs, and other community activities throughout the year.
-While you are here, find the best events each month on the Santa Monica Events calendar.
+Santa Monica is well-known for its festivals, street fairs, music, and nightlife.
+Find out what's happening during your next visit with the Santa Monica Events calendar.